Anderson acceleration for a regularized Bingham model: Numerical Experiments

 \section{Numerical Experiments}

 This section presents the results of three numerical tests that illustrate the theory above for the Anderson Accelerated Picard iteration for regularized Bingham equations.
-First, we show the predicted convergence rate and positive impact of AA on convergence by the flow between two parallel plates, which is one of the few analytical test cases for the Bingham equations.
+First, we show the predicted convergence rate of the finite element discretization, and the positive impact of AA on convergence by the flow between two parallel plates, which is one of the few analytical test cases for the Bingham equations.
 Then, we test Anderson Accelerated Picard iteration for regularized Bingham fluid flow on 2D and 3D driven cavity problems.
 Our results are in good agreement with those found in \cite{MZ01, O09}.
-In all numerical tests, AA provides significantly faster convergence than Picard without AA, especially with small $\eps$.
+In all numerical tests, AA provides significantly faster convergence than Picard without AA, especially with small $\eps$. { For all of our tests, we use $\bu_0={\bf 0}$ in the interior but also satisfying the boundary conditions of the problem.
+We would expect somewhat better convergence if a better $\bu_0$ were chosen, e.g. the solution of the analogous problem with similar $\epsilon$, such as in a a continuation method.
+However, with AA, initial guesses that are sufficiently bad may not perform well since the analysis suggests the higher order terms in the residual may prevent convergence.}

-\subsection{Analytical Test}
+\subsection{Analytical test}

 The flow between two parallel plates is one of the known analytical test cases for Bingham problem.
 In two dimensions, the analytical solutions of Stokes type Bingham equations are given by